jdbostonbu-ops/DeveloperPlayhouse/README.md

 - We encourage users to use this demo site to create your own logo if you have that artistic vibe in you.

-``A creative sandbox where human intuition meets machine precision.
+``This is a creative sandbox where human intuition meets machine precision.
 This project is a digital canvas designed for collaboration, experimentation, and a little bit of world-domination prep.``

 ### 👤 Author
 **Jacqueline**